analytiq-hub/sigagent.github.io/machine_learning/yann_lecun_cds.md

 * Large space of $$y$$ requires many samples
 * This method wants to push the bad $$y$$s to infinite energy
   * The loss must be regularized to keep the energy smooth
+  * Tell this to a statistician, they will murder you on the spot!
+It says the probabilistic approach does not function.
+  * Baesian statisticians have invented all sorts of things to prevent this from happening